DilanjanDK7/Feature_extraction_Container/docs/TECHNICAL_DETAILS.md

 - `max_scale`: Maximum window size for scaling analysis (default: N/4)
   - N is the length of the time series
   - Should not exceed N/4 to ensure sufficient windows for averaging

+- `hurst_normalize`: Boolean to enable/disable z-score normalization (default: true)
+  - When enabled, a normalized version of the Hurst map will be generated

+- `min_var`: Minimum variance threshold for time series (default: 1e-6)
+  - Time series with variance below this threshold will be skipped
+  - Helps prevent numerical issues with near-constant signals

 ### Advantages and Limitations